kyrilloswahid/GitHub-Settings-Automation/README.md

 	- It sets up API headers for authenticated requests and defines helper functions for API calls (`api()` and `status()`).

 2. **Team Discovery**
-	- `get_all_teams()`: Fetches all teams in the organization, handling pagination to ensure no teams are missed.
+	- `get_all_child_teams()`: Fetches all child teams of the specified parent team in the organization.
-	- `find_team()`: Finds a team by name in the teams JSON and returns its slug.
+	- `find_team()`: Finds a team by slug in the teams JSON and returns its slug.
-	- The script uses these to identify the key teams: Developers, Maintainers, and Instance-Admins.
+	- The script uses these to identify the key teams: Developers, Maintainers, and Admins.
 If any are missing, it prints all available teams and exits with a clear error.

 3. **Repository Discovery**
-	- `get_repos()`: Fetches all repositories in the organization (with pagination), filters them by the specified prefix, and outputs the repo names.
+	- `get_repos()`: Fetches all repositories in the organization, filters them by the specified prefix, and outputs the repo names.

 4. **Per-Repository Automation**
 	- For each matching repository, the script:
 	  - `create_development_branch()`: Ensures a `development` branch exists (creating it from the default branch if needed).
-	  - `add_bot_collaborator()`: Adds the DevOps bot as a collaborator with the correct permissions.
+	  - `add_bot_collaborator()`: Adds the bot user as a collaborator with the correct permissions.
-	  - Detects the default branch (main/master) and applies branch protection rules:
+	  - Applies branch protection rules:
-		 - `protect_branch()`: Sets branch protection rules for both the default and development branches, enforcing the required teams and approval counts.
+		 - `protect_branch()`: Sets branch protection rules for both the `master` and `development` branches, enforcing the required teams and approval counts.
 	  - `configure_repo_settings()`: Configures repository settings to standardize merge strategies and branch deletion.

 5. **Completion**
 	- After processing all repositories, the script prints a success message.